dani-lbnl/CAMERA_workshop2021/README.md

 # CAMERA Autonomous Discovery - NN & Image Analysis

 Enjoy this tutorial prepared for the the CAMERA Autonomous Discovery in Science and Engineering Workshop 2021.
--	[Autonomous Discovery Workshop](https://autonomous-discovery.lbl.gov/): CAMERA workshop on math, algorithms and computation for self-driving labs;
+-	[Autonomous Discovery Workshop](https://autonomous-discovery.lbl.gov/): a CAMERA workshop on math, algorithms and computation for self-driving labs;
 -	invited talk to session [Neural Networks for Image Analysis](https://autonomous-discovery.lbl.gov/agenda/day-1-april-20th);

 <table border="0">